|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 takes place with a half life of 12.6 years.
 This reaction limits the shelf life of H-3 and hence requires that the FNR blanket bundles containing Li-6 be processed frequently.
 One way to exploit He-3 that forms as a results natural decay of H-3 and (H-2 + H-2) reactions is to cryogenically separate the He-3 and sell it as a process byproduct.
 An alternative strategy is to develop magnetically confined fusion reactors that operate at a higher temperature with a D-He-3 fuel mix.

 NUCLEAR FUSION IMPLEMENTATION:

 This web site addresses a fusion power methodology known as Plasma Impact Fusion (PIF).
 The concept can be griefly summarized as follows:

 1) Using electricity a semi-stable deuterium plasma spheromak is formed which stores at least 3000 J of energy in its electric and magnetic fields.

 2)This plasma spheromak is injected into a robust spherical reaction chamber and the spheromak injection ports are rapidly closed.

 3) This plasma spheromak is then surrounded by a radially collapsing liquid lead shell containing a uranium particle suspension.
-This shell is formed by the simultaneous discharge of a spherical array of inward radially pointing flywheel guns.
+This shell is formed by the simultaneous discharge of a spherical array of inward pointing flywheel guns.
 Every lead and uranium atom has inward radial momentum which tends to direct that atom toward the center of the sphere.